internetofwater/geoconnex.us/README.md

 1. Fork the [`internetofwater/geoconnex.us`](https://github.com/internetofwater/geoconnex.us) repository.
 2. Add a directory corresponding to the namespace you want.
 For example '/example-namespace/
-3. Add a set of redirects using the [csv template](https://github.com/internetofwater/geoconnex.us/blob/master/example-namespace/example_ids.csv)
+3. Add a set of redirects using the [csv template](https://github.com/internetofwater/geoconnex.us/blob/master/example-namespace/example_ids.csv) or a geoJSON file with the exact same field names as the csv template
 4. (Optional) Add a `README.md` detailing contact persons and (a subset of) your permanent identifiers in your namespace directory.
 For an example, see [`example-namespace/README.md`](example-namespace/README.md)